Empower, Connect, Engage, and Advocate.

 packenhm@niehs.nih.gov

-Joan P. Packenham, Ph.D., is founder of the NIEHS Women’s Health Awareness, Women’s Wellness Conference and Principal Investigator for the Women’s Environmental Health Across the Lifespan (WEHeAL) Program.
-She is a passionate and strong advocate for women’s health as it relates to discovering the root causes of environmental health disparities in underserved, understudied and underreported populations.
-Her goal is to empower women to promote wellness, improving their overall health and resiliency through disease prevention, control, and management.
-Her program aims to advance environmental public health and health equity by improving women’s access to health care as well as affecting environmental public health quality and policy.
+Joan P. Packenham, Ph.D., is the director for the Office of Human Research and Community Engagement and director for the Women’s Health Awareness Community Engagement Program.
+She is a passionate and strong advocate for women’s health as it relates to discovering the root causes of health disparities in underrepresented populations.
+Her goal is to empower communities to take responsibility for their health and understand the impact of the environment on their well-being by educating the community on health, well-being, and chronic disease prevention and management Through community-engaged research, her program aims to promote health and improve health outcomes to build healthier, more resilient communities.

-Dr. Packenham graduated Magna Cum Laude with a B.S. from North Carolina Central University, and received a Ph.D. from the University of North Carolina at Chapel Hill, School of Medicine, Pathology Department.
+Dr. Packenham graduated Magna Cum Laude with a B.S. in biology from North Carolina Central University and received a Ph.D. in molecular and cellular pathology from the University of North Carolina at Chapel Hill, School of Medicine, Pathology Department.
 She completed her Post-Doctoral Fellowship at the National Institute of Environmental Health Sciences, Laboratory of Molecular Carcinogenesis.
-Dr. Packenham is currently the Director for the Office of Human Research Compliance, Clinical Research Branch.

 Research Webpage